CGRU/cgru/afanasy/doc/HOWTO.md

         ...
     }

-    // Note: I'm not sure what this is for int Job::v_calcWeight() const
+    // Note: I'm not sure what this is for, but it seems to be for variable
+    // size properties only
+    int Job::v_calcWeight() const
     {
         ...